 Importantly, the film provides opportunities to generate hope and action competence rather than apathy or despair.

-The challenge for New Zealand schools is not should we but how do we guide students to take action in tackling climate change.
+The challenge for New Zealand schools is how do we guide students to take action in tackling climate change?

 In association with the film, teachers from Wellington’s Onslow College developed a teacher’s guide.
 This resource provides several teaching units and explores the potential cross-curricular links between the science and the social sciences curricula.
 It is intended to stimulate student discussion and exploration and uses starter questions to assist teachers in developing their own authentic learning programmes.
 It also offers suggestions for NCEA assessment opportunities at a senior level.